 Types of privacy data that GDPR protects

-Web data like IP address, Geolocation, cookies, RFID tags
+- Web data like IP address, Geolocation, cookies, RFID

 GDPR: Better rights management